Edward-Wagstaffe/overthewire-bandit/level-24→25.md

 bandit24@bandit:~$ cd /tmp/tmp.5Ck1rNgArW
 bandit24@bandit:/tmp/tmp.5Ck1rNgArW$
 ```
-Let's use a bash script to create all possible permutations of the password and pincode, after we're done we can pipe that file into `nc` and filter with `grep` with the `-v` option which inverts the match since we know an invalid entry is met with `Wrong! ...`.
+Let's use a bash script to create all possible permutations of the password and pincode, after we're done we can pipe that file into `nc` and filter with `grep` with the `-v` option which inverts the match since we know an invalid entry is met with **'Wrong! ...'**
 ```bash
 bandit24@bandit:/tmp/tmp.5Ck1rNgArW$ nano bruteforce.sh
 ```